duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/90-Build-Part4-FC-Instructions.md

 </figure>

 - Flip the yaw by 180&deg; (because the FC is rotated by 180&deg; when attached to the drone frame).
+- Flip the roll by 180&deg; (because the FC is mounted upside down)

 <figure>
    <figcaption>Flip Yaw</figcaption>